-The high season is indeed wonderful for all tourist activities, but it’s not the best deal for people who travel on a budget, or those who simply hate the crowded places.
-If this sounds like you, we recommend another good timing to enjoy the beauty of Phu Quoc Island: the off-season in early April or late October.
+The high season is indeed wonderful for all tourist activities, but it’s not the best deal for people who travel on a budget, or those who simply hate crowded places.
+If this sounds like you, we recommend another good time to enjoy the beauty of Phu Quoc Island: the off-season in early April or late October.

-From April to October is the storm season in Phu Quoc.
-Sometimes the typhoons can even disconnect the only route from Phu Quoc Island to the mainland.
-Therefore, tourist activities are all reduced or totally shut down in this season.
+April to October is the storm season in Phu Quoc.
+Sometimes typhoons can even disconnect the only route from Phu Quoc Island to the mainland.
+Therefore, tourist activities are all reduced or totally shut down during this season.
 However, if you can come here in early April or late October, the weather has not become extreme while the cost still remains low.
 You can still enjoy all the beautiful destinations on Phu Quoc Island and don’t need to stress out to get a good place.
 However, do update the weather forecast daily!